 Comparison of the options

-How to get from Dublin airport to Belfast by bus
+How to get from Dublin airport to Galway by bus

 How much is the bus from Dublin airport to Galway?

-The CityLink bus connection offers various rates for all group ages.
+The CityLink bus connection offers various rates for all ages:

 2 H 30 Min.